Sweet, tangy, caramelized, and savory all-in-one dish.

 Brussels Sprouts

-Originally from Brussels, Belgium as the name implies, they are part of the cabbages family.
-Rich in minerals, antioxidants as well as high in fiber.
+Originally from Brussels, Belgium, as the name implies, they are part of the cabbage family.
+Rich in minerals and antioxidants, as well as high in fiber.

 Rich in vitamin K, A, C, and folate

-Roasting the sprouts will help to eliminate some of the bitterness as it is counterbalanced with the fat from either the olive oil or in this instance, as well as bacon, rendering them full of flavor.
-Always baked on a very hot oven, 400F and above.
-Do pay attention as not to overburn some of the smaller outer leave.
+Roasting the sprouts will help eliminate some bitterness as it is counterbalanced with the fat from olive oil or, in this instance, bacon, rendering them full of flavor.

-Turning once during baking will unify the cooking process as well as give them a well-round golden color.
+Turning once during baking will unify the cooking process and give them a well-rounded golden color.

 Balsamic Glaze